 If you suspect that you may have taken enough drugs to overdose, call for help immediately.
 If someone you trust is with you and they are sober, ask them to call 911.
 If you’re alone, call 911 and tell the operator quickly what happened and provide an address if you can.

 Once you or your loved one receives medical treatment and is stabilized, it’s time to consider seeking help for drug or alcohol abuse.
 An overdose is a huge sign that substances have taken control of your life and that you likely need professional help for alcohol or drug addiction.

 Don’t wait for another overdose to occur.
 If you’re lucky enough to survive the ordeal, seek help.
-Call the Florida House Experience today at (855) 441-2449 for immediate assistance.
+Call FHE Health today at (844) 299-0618 for immediate assistance.